 However, the choice of Ayatollah Khomeini in 1979 proved to be hugely controversial, as many readers were disgusted with the magazine for "honoring" an enemy of the United States (even though Person of the Year was never meant as an honor).
 Decay set in as Time stuck with safer choices from then on, such as giving it to Rudy Giuliani instead of Osama bin Laden in 2001 in order to avoid a similar backlash, which only reinforced the false perception that Person of the Year was meant as an honor.
 From there, recent years have brought such strange choices as "You" (representing the rise of the online community) in 2006, as well as the creation of a hype machine around the award — the cover is now unveiled either on CNN or Today, as if they're naming the nominees for the Academy Awards.

 Then the owners of the National Enquirer and Star bought the magazine's Radar Online website and were interested in launching a competitor to Perez Hilton, Jezebel, Gawker and the numerous other gossip sites.
-The result is a site that's now your official and authoritative source to all things celebrity-related, including Octomom, Lindsay Lohan, Jon and Kate, non-political coverage of Sarah Palin, everything regarding Mel Gibson and his feud with his former girlfriend, and tons of random and pointless paparazzi footage note .
+The result is a site that's now your official and authoritative source to all things celebrity-related, including Octomom, Lindsay Lohan, Jon and Kate, non-political coverage of Sarah Palin, everything regarding Mel Gibson and his feud with his former girlfriend, and tons of random and pointless paparazzi footage note (though they do occasionally cover non-celebrity stories, such as the Trayvon Martin murder and the 2012 Afghani civilian massacre).
 The magazine eventually came back in 2011 under the title Radar Weekly which is very similar in style to celebrity mags like Star, a far cry from Radar's roots, nevertheless, it quickly became TV's #1 new selling magazine.

 After Wizards of the Coast bought out TSR, they contracted the writing of Dragon and its sister Dungeon to another company, Paizo.
 Around the time the new edition of D&D was announced, Wizards ended their contract with Paizo and relaunched the two magazines as online-only, as it exists right now.
 Paizo launched their own magazine, Pathfinder, which has everything they used to put in the other two magazines.